shlomi-noach/awesome-mysql/CONTRIBUTING.md

 - Each item should be limited to one link
 - The link should be the name of the package or project
 - Avoid superlatives or FUD and otherwise just stick to a reasonable description.
-- Do not capitalize (i.e. avoid "The Tool to End All Tools")
+- Do not capitalize description (i.e. avoid "The Tool to End All Tools")
 - English only